axlemn/plot-.xyz/README.md

 Known issues
 ----
-- None at the moment!
+- Note that if you encounter "Fatal Error: No absorbing atom (ipot=0) defined", it almost always means that the first attempt at xyz conversion failed.
+At this point, try running the test\_xyz\_converter.py script.

 Changelog
 ----